 I love the wind and little spattered notes that open the song.
 The first lyrics (which will reappear as a chorus) commence to liltingly warn of a coming storm.
 Everything is quietly ominous, somewhere between melancholy and sinister.
 But on the very last word, an abrupt clap of sound destroys the idea of a tranquil rainfall and the instrumentals proceed forward with an adrenaline-pumping pulse.

 The music is composed to reflect its lyric content.
 At certain points (such as 1:08 or 1:20) a noise unrelated to the harmony crescendos and pushes to the end of the musical phrase.
 That noise resembles the building feedback of a microphone placed too close to a speaker.
 It not only builds tension because of its dissonance, but reflects the prophet caught in a feedback loop through which his message only grows more urgent and unpleasant.
 These verses of prosecution, destruction, and regret are not concerned with being pretty.
 I also love when the chords climb chromatically to escalate towards the next coming chorus (“I see no day…” “The Earth will shake…” “God give you grace…”).
 While there is a lot of rhyming in the lyrics along those climbs, their final words fail to rhyme with any surround words or phrase, subverting our lyrical expectations.
 The chromatic climb also concludes right before the next downbeat falls, pushing us into the chorus with scarce a breath.
-In the middle interlide all instrumentation cuts off and the Freddie Mercury sings in canon with himself.
+In the middle interlude all instrumentation cuts off and the Freddie Mercury sings in canon with himself.
 Perhaps this represents the prophet calling for an audience and hearing only his own echoes.
 Or perhaps this void represents the world starting to end, and “now I know that you can hear me” means that only when it is too late do the people start listening to the prophet.
 In moments of assurance the tonality changes to brighter and lighter harmonies, but most of the tone of this section is edgy and dissonant.
 Classic text painting.

 The use of English’s sound quality is also top notch.
 Firstly, I appreciate that Freddie Mercury fully commits to distorting his articulation and pitch to create a visceral wrench in his listeners.
 English can be a very ugly language, and he exploits every dipthong and guttural ending when it is appropriate.
 Rhyme, alliteration, and assonance are all used at various points.
 There is no structured methods for how these devices are employed, but rather they exist within the lyrics to connect words together.
 Mind you that these verses do not count their syllables inasmuch as they just fit their metrical boundaries.
 “The Seer he said,” could have easily been “the prophet he said,” with an inconsequential tweak of rhythm, and so we can deduce that words are being chosen and arranged deliberately.
 Choosing the word “prophet” would have kept consistent with the title, but “seer” has a good sound quality that is heightened by its proximity to “said.”
 Then there is that chromatic climb worded with: “I see no day, I heard him say, so grey is the face of every mortal.”
 I like how “grey” comes on a downbeat compared to the upbeats of the first two -ay sounds, disjointing the rhythm of the couplet before dropping the rhymes for the mismatched “every mortal.”
 Then consider the phrase, “From mother’s love is the son estranged,” puts the son in a tug-of war.
 The vowel of “son” assonates with the first three words, but the “s” consonant starting the last two beats also connects the last two words.
 The son is in tension between the wholesome love and his growing isolation for love of material things.
 And it’s so fun to say “and two by two my human zoo,” with each oo vowel landing on a square and stodgy duple pulse.

-Note that the setting of this song is in a man’s vision, as he recounts the words of a prophet.
+Note that the setting of this song is in a man’s vision, as he recounts the words of a dreamt prophet.
 This is established in the first verse and the final chorus.
 The first chorus exists outside the narration of the dream, ominously hinting that the warning is true to reality as well.
 The conclusion has the dream haunting the man even after he awakens and the dream fades.
 The wind and patter-notes that open the song reappear, dubiously signifying that the storm has passed…or that it is still coming.

 So here we have a very profoundly written song.
 The use of English is quite concentrated on the level of imagery, sound quality, and overall message.
 Its lyrics when read flat are in an odd grammatical order, but in the context of poetic technique and when set to metrical pulse they gain coherency.
 The musical form structures the progression of the narrative and also adds to it.
 While you could question how much is deliberately meaningful and how much is happy coincidence there are similar questions to raise about any art and even scripture.
 I would note that the tendency with scriptural analysis is to interpret any happy coincidence as a manifestation of divine influence.